-Simone was born in Rio in 1983 and currently lives in California, U.S.A.
+Simone was born in Rio in 1983 and currently lives in the same city.
 She also works as a translator – having translated Paula Hawkins’ Girl On the Train and Margaret Atwood’s The Testaments into Brazilian Portuguese, among many others –, and has worked as a literary editor.

 Simone Campos has two B.A. degrees, Journalism and Publishing (UFRJ, Rio Federal U), and has a Master’s Degree and a Ph.D. in Literary Theory (UERJ, Rio State U).
 Her Master was about Vladimir Nabokov’s The Luzhin Defense, and her Ph.D. dealt with games seen through literary theory, and how these can help us better understand the rhetorics of social networks.
 You can see the English abstract for these works here and download them here (in Portuguese).
 In 2021-2, Dr. Campos has published a paper about the video game Baba Is You on Loading… Magazine, a Canadian academic journal.

 For enquiries about any book by Simone Campos, please contact her agents @ Villas-Boas & Moss Literary Agency.
 Web: http://eng.vbmlitag.com.br/

 At the Mall / No Shopping (2000) – a novella published by 7Letras (Brazil)

 Published when the author was still in high school, this novella made Simone Campos an instant literary sensation in Brazil.
 This book had a cameo in a Brazilian telenovela by Manoel Carlos, and the author appeared in Jo Soares, the most popular talk show in Brazil, among other appearances.
 No shopping is an anti-consumerism manifesto with an avant-garde punch and constantly shifting focus, and aesthetics that reviewers have compared to a music video’s.
 Entirely set in a shopping mall, all of its characters are teenagers: the cunning “plastic” centerpiece Delia; her best frenemy Juliana; Delia’s childhood friend, Yuri; her male counterpart Victor; and Lino, the outcast drug dealer.
 Each one of them also becomes a metaphor for geopolitical relationships developing in a global, 21st century world.

 Nasty Nights / A feia noite (2006) – a novel published by 7Letras (Brazil)